 But the Qantas Store offers sales on products, and also a ‘Points Plus Pay' calculator, and this is where things get interesting.

-You actually only need to pay a 2,000 point minimum for a product or voucher, and can elect to pay the rest in cash.
-While for most products, this still results in a poor return for your hard earned Qantas points, there are some exceptions that can get you ahead.
+The Qantas Store offers a Points Plus Pay option, enabling shoppers to pay a 2,000 point minimum for a product or voucher while electing to pay the rest in cash.
+For most products, this still results in a poor return for your hard-earned Qantas points, however, there are some exceptions that can get you ahead.

 Groundbreaking?
 Hardly.
-But it does show that you can (albeit very rarely) find value in the Qantas Store via the ‘Points Plus Pay' option.
-While I’ll continue to use my Qantas Frequent Flyer points for aspirational travel experiences, I’ll be checking the Qantas Store ‘sales’ in the future.
+But it does show that you can find value in the Qantas Store via the ‘Points Plus Pay' option, particularly when you keep an eye on sales.
+While we always recommend using Qantas Frequent Flyer points for aspirational travel experiences, if you're in the market for a new electronic item, piece of luggage or even homewares, it's worth checking the Qantas Store pricing regularly.